Skip to main content

 Dolline Hatchett

-Dolline Hatchett is a true leader in civil service.
-On November 15, Hatchett was given the 2022 Presidential Distinguished Rank Award, which is the highest civil service honor in the country.
-The PRAs, which were selected by President Biden, honor the diligence and significant achievements of committed civil workers in the federal workforce of the United States.
+Hatchett, an NSU alumna who earned her B.S. with honors in mass communications, has built a distinguished career grounded in excellence.
+On November 15, 2022, she received the prestigious Presidential Rank Award, which is the highest civil service honor in the country.
+The award, selected by President Joe Biden, honors the diligence and significant achievements of committed civil workers in the U.S. federal workforce.
 The award is only available to 1% of Senior Executive Service employees nationwide.

 As a result of her leadership in the historic case of the crash of a 737 Max into the Java Sea, major adjustments were made to incorporate human factors and training into the design and certification of new aircraft in accordance with the NTSB's recommendations.